FelixOnline/v2/content/articles/2017-3-3-where-did-all-the-election-candidates-go.md

  - /news/6834/where-did-all-the-election-candidates-go
 imported: true
 comments:
+ - value: >
- - Thought it woulndt to give it a shot I was right
+     Thought it wo'ulndt to give it a shot.
+I was right.

 # Article Taxonomies
 categories: